ultimate-weather/ultimate-weather-ruby-basic/README.md

-## ultimate-weather
+# ultimate-weather
 ##
 ### by Michael and Ben

 ### Onboarding:

+#### Step 1

+Get invited into slack by someone on the team
+Get added to Jira by someone on the team (project Settings -> People -> Add people) as an administrator
+Get added to github repo as collaborator by repo owner

+#### Step 2

-Set up the bookmarks and have the windows open as quadrants
+Set up the bookmarks

 slack - https://ultimateweather.slack.com/
 jira - https://ultimate-weather.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=UL
 github - https://github.com/durrantm/ultimate-weather
 circleCI - https://circleci.com/gh/durrantm/ultimate-weather/

-Get invited into slack by someone on the team
-Get added to Jira by someone on the team (project Settings -> People -> Add people) as an administrator
-Get added to github repo as collaborator by repo owner
+#### Step 3

+Have 4 windows open as

+slack    jira

+jira     circleCI

+then open terminal windows / IDE's as needed in the middle to do work

+#### Step 4

 Practice:
 - Add a ticket "onboard me"